 - a three‑day licence if you have already purchased or already hold an annual licence;

-- you have placed the tag from your three‑day licence on a salmon, and your annual catch and keep limit of four salmon has not been reached;
+- You have placed the tag from your three‑day licence on a small salmon, but your annual catch and keep limit of four salmon has not been reached;

-- if the period indicated on your licence has expired but your annual catch and keep limit for salmon has not been reached.
+- The period indicated on your licence has expired, but your annual catch and keep limit of four salmon has not been reached.

 Mandatory release licence

-- Outside salmon fishing periods: you may use a general sport fishing licence to fish for other species than salmon in certain salmon rivers (see the rules for zones 1, 2, 3, 18 to 21, 23, 27 and 28 on the map of fishing zones and fishing periods ).
+Outside salmon fishing periods, you must use a general sport fishing licence to fish for other species than salmon in certain salmon rivers (see the rules for zones 1, 2, 3, 18 to 21, 23, 27 and 28 on the map of fishing zones and fishing periods ).

 Purchasing and replacing a licence

-To purchase a fishing licence, you must visit one of our sales outlets (please note that the online purchase is not available).
+To purchase a fishing licence, you must visit one of our sales outlets or use our new online My Hunting and Fishing Account platform.

 - Sign the back of the licence, to confirm its validity.
 If your first name, surname, address or date of birth is not shown on the back of the licence, or if the information shown is inaccurate, you must add or correct it by hand.

 The sport fishing licence is not transferable.
-However, it is possible to buy it for someone else.
+However, it is possible to buy it for someone else at one of our sales outlets.
 In this case, this person, the owner, must sign it upon receipt from the buyer and ensure that the information on the back is accurate for this permit to be valid.